ceramicnetwork/docs/docs/tools/overview.md

 ## Self.ID

 Self.ID is both a **reference application** and a **SDK** providing higher-level abstractions to create user-centric Web applications.
-It leverages Glaze projects and [3ID Connect](../reference/accounts/3id-did.md#3id-connect) to offer a simple way to help Web developers get started with the Ceramic ecosystem.
+It leverages Glaze projects and [DID Session](../reference/accounts/did-session.md) to offer a simple way to help Web developers get started with the Ceramic ecosystem.

 [Self.ID overview](self-id/overview.md){: .md-button }